sindresorhus/gulp-app/readme.md

 [Download](https://github.com/sindresorhus/gulp-app/releases) the app, unzip, and move it to the `Applications` folder.

-*Make sure your node binary is in `/usr/local/bin` by running `$ which node`.
-It's [currently hard-coded](https://github.com/sindresorhus/gulp-app/blob/1b7fd477653f5b23b999a0e89667f9a281a41797/app/main.js#L19-L22) because of a node-webkit [bug](https://github.com/rogerwang/node-webkit/issues/213).
-Devtools is opened with the app to make it easier to debug issues.
+*Devtools is opened with the app to make it easier to debug issues.
 Feel free to close it.*

 Feedback wanted :)